NVSL/Corundum/README.md

 corundum = { git = "https://github.com/NVSL/Corundum.git" }
 ```

-If you wish to enable a feature like `pin_journals`, please a `features` list
+If you wish to enable a feature like `pin_journals`, please add it to the
-to the dependency integration section.
+`features` attribute.
 For example:

 ```toml
 [dependencies]